timkandel/TimKandel.PackagistFE/README.md

 TODO
 ----
 * refactor the import
-* save packages to the database, so pagination, filtering and sorting will be possible *
+* implement pagination and filters